espm-157/extinction-template/Rubric.md

-Total Score: 14
+Total Score: 18
-Avaialble points: 18
+Available points: 20

 # Extinction Rubric

 - 2 pt for use of git hub
     - are both users pushing/pulling?
     - have they successfully dealt with merge conflicts?